What to Do When Work and Caregiving Collide

 Finding balance is important to manage days when work and caregiving collide.
 Some work situations may be flexible however this is not always a solution if work then has to be rescheduled during the evenings or on the weekend.

 Emotionally challenging caregiving situations are common.
-Making thoughtful decisions and plans help reduce the feeling that caregiving is a pressure cooker.
+Making thoughtful decisions and plans helps reduce the feeling that caregiving is a pressure cooker.

 Many Women are Double Duty Caregivers